 La Résistance: Comes in no less than three flavors in Arc 2: there are resistance movements in countries occupied by Romalia, their is a resistance In Romalia proper, made by Romalian who disagree with the imperialistic ways of their country, and Arc's team is a third independent and very mobile resistance.

-Lady of War: Kukuru, at least in the first game.
+Lady of War: Kukuru.
 Paulette and Delma from the fourth game might count as well.

 Last of His Kind: Elc is the last living Pyrenian.
 Inverted in Twilight of the spirits: Darc and Kharg are the first Human/Deimos hybrids which is ironic since intelligent monsters where created by using kids with spiritual powers like Elc.